 How do Edinburgh Academy students prepare for the transition to secondary school?

-For many children, the transition from junior to senior school can cause a lot of stress.
-We try to minimise these worries by making the change as gradual as possible.
+The transition from junior to senior school can cause a lot of stress.
+We try to minimise any worries by making the change as gradual as possible.
 The senior school team visit the junior school and teach lessons for the students in Primary 6, and the Rector of the senior school attends our assemblies, quickly becoming a familiar face to the students.

 Our Primary 7 year is unique as they move into their own separate area of the senior school, where they have their own classroom and teachers come from the senior school to this area to give them lessons.